M-r-Burns/SnapSort/README.md

 I built SnapSort so I could just fly through my photos.
 You click **Next**, **Back**, **Delete**, or **Favorite**, and the app handles the rest.

 One thing I did differently: if you click **Delete**, it doesn't actually wipe the photo.
 It creates a **"Deleted"** folder right inside your current folder and moves the photo there.
-That way, when you're finished, you can just dump that whole folder into the trash — or if you realize you made a mistake, you can easily pull the photo back out.
+That way, when you're finished, you can just dump that whole folder into the trash, or if you realize you made a mistake, you can easily pull the photo back out.

 It’s all local, so there are zero privacy issues, and I made sure the setup takes under two minutes.
 It should be easy enough for my grandma to use.
 I hope this helps someone else as much as it helped me!